Hello Harmony Vet

 Euthanasia Isn't the only option: Veterinary HOspice Care

 When you hear “there is no cure” or “she’s just getting old”, there may be other options besides euthanasia.
 Veterinary hospice (Pet Hospice or Pawspice) and palliative care is a unique approach to your pet’s healthcare needs.
 It focuses on managing symptoms, like pain, weakness, anxiety and focuses on your pet’s happiness and quality of life.
-Rider Veterinary Services is dedicated to providing senior and geriatric care, palliative care, hospice care and in-home euthanasia for dedicated families in the Quad Cities.
+Hello Harmony Vet and Dr. Rider are dedicated to providing senior and geriatric care, palliative care, hospice care and in-home euthanasia for dedicated families in the Quad Cities.

 Our family-centered care exists to ease fears and to empower pet caregivers to make important healthcare decisions for their pets.